7e62ce85/Oratio/README.md

 ## System Architecture

-The system running on **defadb.com** consists of 7 interconnected Docker containers:
+The system running on **oratio.space** consists of 7 interconnected Docker containers:

 ### **🏗️ Container Structure**
 ```